zzc6332/worker-handler/README.md

 The `Worker Array Proxy` is a special type of `Worker Proxy`.
 If a `Worker Proxy` references target data that is an array, then it is a `Worker Array Proxy`.
 It can execute array methods, and its other behaviors are the same as a regular `Worker Proxy`.

-The `Carrier Proxy` is a promise-like object.
+The <span id="Carrier_Proxy">`Carrier Proxy`</span> is a promise-like object.
 Since operations on a `Worker Proxy` need to asynchronously take effect on the target data in `Worker` that it references, a carrier is needed to asynchronously obtain the result of the operation.
 The `Carrier Proxy` serves as this carrier.
 An operation on a `Worker Proxy` returns a `Carrier Proxy`, and the result of the operation is obtained asynchronously through this promise-like object.
 If further operations are performed on the `Carrier Proxy`, a new `Carrier Proxy` is also returned, enabling chain operations on the `Worker Proxy`.

+If an operation on a `Worker Proxy` takes effect on its target data and results in a `Promise` object, the corresponding `Carrier Proxy` will simulate the behavior of this `Promise` object.
+See the <a href="#Carrier_Promise_Proxy" target="_self">example</a>.

 By accessing the <span id="proxyTypeSymbol">`proxyTypeSymbol`</span> key of the `Worker Proxy` related object, you can obtain a string that represents the type of this object: